 In the forest, you will be amazed to see the beautiful flora and fauna.
-Different varieties of plants including moss, fern, lichens etc covers the lush, dense forest.
-The fountains, streams and the chirping of birds add to the beauty of the forest.
-An action camera during the trekking can be very handy to keep these moments captured.
+Different varieties of plants including moss, fern, lichens, etc cover the lush, dense forest.
+The fountains, streams, and the chirping of birds add to the beauty of the forest.
+An action camera during trekking can be very handy to keep these moments captured.

 The delicious pineapple from the local villagers can be very pleasing on the way to the trek.
 There are also some small shops along the trek route from where the hunger and thirst can be satisfied.

 Visit the Double Decker Root Bridge

 After trekking for a few hours (depends on your expertise and speed), when you see the double decker root bridge, you can get an incomparable experience of the natural beauty.
 As you dip your feet in the water of the Umshiang river below the root bridge, different small fish go over and nip your feet.
 All the fatigue of the body is gone by the natural fish pedicure done by the Garra fishes in the stream.

 When you walk from one end of the bridge to the other, it gives you a never-before outstanding experience.
 A lot of time can be spent here, fascinated by the bridge and its beautiful surroundings.
 After that, you have two options in hand, either you can come back to Tyrna from there or decide to take up the next part of the adventure trek- Rainbow waterfalls.